MONITORING SMALL VESSEL SEAWORTHINESS

 All vessels must under go ‘Periodic Surveys and Inspections’ to satisfy the Authority that the vessel continues to comply with all its laws and regulations.

-The survey schedule for vessels of less than 35 metres in length is given in Section 14 of the USL Code and is reproduced below:
+A typical survey schedule for vessels of less than 35 metres in length is given in National Standards for Commercial Vessels (AMSA):

 • Running trial of each main engine and associated gearbox.